Design Review Process

 To help with the information-gathering process, we've prepared a checklist of Commonly Missed Items (PDF).
 Note, this list is not all-inclusive; please see the Design Guidelines for full specifics.
-If you cannot find the answers to your questions, please contact Design Review Coordinator Susan Claeys.

 Once an application is received, it will undergo a precursory review.
 If needed information is missing, the applicant will be contacted with questions prior to the DRC meeting.

 Once the DRC has reviewed the application, one of four responses will be issued by email to the address on the application within three business days.

 - Approved with conditions: Applicant is cleared to proceed with the modification project, so long as listed conditions are met.